shruti-kasera/shruti-kasera/README.md

 ### A Little Bit About Me
 <ul>
-  <li>✈️I love travelling to historical and geographic landmarks</li>
+  <li>✈️ I love travelling to historical and geographic landmarks</li>
-  <li>📚History and physics enthusiast.
+  <li>📚 History and physics enthusiast.
 Lifelong learner.</li>
-  <li>🖌️Obsessed with graphic design - from dashboards to cartography and web design.</li>
+  <li>🖌️ Obsessed with graphic design - from dashboards to cartography and web design.</li>
 </ul>